News release from 01/12/2021

 Omicron case confirmed in South Cambridgeshire

-The UK Health Security Agency (UKHSA) has this afternoon confirmed that a case of the Omicron COVID-19 variant has been detected in South Cambridgeshire.
+The UK Health Security Agency (UKHSA) has this afternoon confirmed that a case of the Omicron variant has been detected in South Cambridgeshire.
 It is among a further nine cases of this variant in England, bringing the total number to 22.
 Our public health colleagues at Cambridgeshire County Council have confirmed that the subject is isolating, and they are working with the UKHSA to identify all contacts, so that they can self-isolate.

 Jyoti Atri, Cambridgeshire and Peterborough’s Director of Public Health, said: "We are working closely with UKHSA to identify any close contacts of the confirmed case who has recently returned to the UK from an area where Omicron is circulating.
 We are providing support and advice to make sure that they are self-isolating appropriately while their PCR tests are carried out.